How Much Do Lash Techs Make? Statistics, Data & Case Study

 If you are considering a career in the beauty industry as a lash technician, you are probably wondering how much money you can make.

-Now that I have several years of experience having worked as a lash tech, running my own lash business, and hiring several lash artists across multiple locations, I decided to write this article to give you a better idea of how much do lash techs make.
+Now that I have worked as a lash tech for more than a decade, run my own lash business, and hired several lash artists across multiple locations, I decided to write this article to give you a better idea of how much you can earn as a self-employed lash tech or as an employee in an eyelash salon.

 Let’s get started!